AstroDule/cf3-doc/source/s3/objectstorage/objectstorage.rst

 |

-You can share the link to the uploaded object by clicking **"link"**
+You can share the link to the uploaded object by clicking **"Link"**

 .. figure:: objectstorage15.png